-1. Who is eligible to exchange his foreign licence for a British one?
+1. Who can exchange a foreign licence for a UK licence?

-- Only United Kingdom residents will be able to exchange their foreign licence for a British one.
-This means you’ll need a permanent address in Great Britain that you’ve lived in for at least 185 days.
+- Only United Kingdom residents can exchange their foreign licence for a British one.
+That means you’ll need a permanent address in Great Britain that you’ve lived in for at least 185 days.

 - Are you from Jersey, Guernsey or the Isle of Man?
 The UK will allow you to exchange your licence if it was issued on or after the 1st of April 1991.

-- Licence holders from (most) ‘designated countries’ can drive on their valid licence for up to 12 months.
+- Licence holders from designated countries can drive on their valid licence for up to 12 months.
 After that, they’ll need to exchange their licence for a British one.
-They have 5 years from the day they became residents to do so, provided the licence is still valid.
-Please read below for more details, and exceptions.
+They have 5 years from the day they became residents to do so, as long as the licence is still valid.

-- Even though the Republic of Korea is a ‘designated country’, its citizens can't exchange their motorcycle entitlement.
-Unfortunately, they’ll need to take a theory test and motorcycle practical test in the UK.
+- Even though the Republic of Korea is a designated country, if you're from the Republic of Korea you can't exchange your motorcycle licence without taking a theory test and a practical motorcycle test in the UK.

-- New Zealanders with automatic licences can only drive automatic vehicles.
-They’ll need to prove they passed a manual vehicle test to be allowed to drive manual vehicles.
+- New Zealanders with automatic driving licences can only drive automatic vehicles.
+If you've moved to the UK from New Zealand, you'll need to prove that you passed a manual vehicle test to be allowed to drive manual vehicles in the UK!

 - If you learned to drive in South Africa, you can no longer drive in the UK with an old South African book of life-style licence or letter of entitlement to one, and you can’t exchange these for a UK licence.
 You must have a new credit-card style licence or a letter of entitlement to one.

-If you are still unsure whether you can/need to exchange your licence for a British one, the Driver and Vehicle Licensing Agency (DVLA) has a very useful interactive tool to help you with the process - here
+If you’re still confused about whether you can or need to exchange your licence for a British one, the Driver and Vehicle Licensing Agency (DVLA) has a very useful interactive tool to help you with the process, here.

-- Japanese licence holders will need to provide an official translation of their licence.
+If you’re a Japanese licence holder, you’ll need to provide an official translation of your licence.
 For more details on the process and how to contact the embassy, please visit the government website here.
-They can then proceed with the following steps.

-- For all other drivers, the process starts with ordering the D1 form from the DVLA website - here.
-Even though most pages can be downloaded digitally, you should order the complete form, as some pages include non-printable features, for example a clear plastic window to attach a photo.
+- Exchanging your international licence starts with ordering the D1 form from the DVLA website, here.
+Even though most pages can be downloaded digitally, you should order the complete form as some pages include non-printable sections.

-- Then, send the form to the address provided, along with £43 fee and any documents you need (including your driving licence).
+- Once you’ve filled it in, send the form to the address provided along with the £43 fee and any documents you need (including your driving licence)

-You should receive your new driving licence within 3 weeks.
+- You should get your new driving licence sent to your address within 3 weeks after applying! 🤞